What is Snap?

 Snap or Snappy is a package management system developed by Canonical for the Linux operating system.
 The packages are called snaps, and the tool for using them is snapd, which works across a range of Linux distributions.
-A Snap package are containerized software packages contains all the requirements in it.
-The snaps are easy to install packages and provides auto-update features.
+A Snap package are containerized software package that contains all the requirements in it.
+The snaps are easy-to-install packages and provide auto-update features.

-You can install wide range of packages available on Snapcraft store in a single command.
-In this tutorial, you will learn uses of Snap packages on Linux distributions.
+You can install a wide range of packages available on the Snapcraft store in a single command.

 Snapd is a REST API daemon for managing snap packages.
-It also provides an snap client command line utility to interact with the sanpd daemon.
+It also provides a snap command-line utility for client machines to interact with the snapd daemon.
 Users can interact with it by using the snap client.

-Most of the latest Linux operating systems are pre installed with snapd daemon application.
-But if your Linux machine doesn’t have snapd installed, use one the following commands to install it.
+Most of the latest Linux operating systems are pre-installed with the snapd daemon service.
+But if your Linux machine doesn’t have snapd installed, use one of the following commands to install it.

 - To install Snapd on Debian based systems, type: